Pet Shop Boys: Introspective and Behaviour (1988–1992)

 Before taking a break in 1992, Pet Shop Boys released an 18-track compilation called Discography (1991), which included all of their single releases up until then and two new singles—"DJ Culture" and "Was It Worth It?"—omitting only "How Can You Expect to Be Taken Seriously?" (although it did appear on the video companion Videography).
 While "DJ Culture" had some success, "Was It Worth It?" became the duo's first single to miss the UK top 20 since their two Bobby O debut singles.

 During this period, Pet Shop Boys continued to collaborate with many high-profile musicians.
 They worked again with Dusty Springfield, on the singles "Nothing Has Been Proved", recorded for the film Scandal about the Profumo political scandal, and "In Private".
 The duo later went on to produce half of the tracks on her 1990 solo Reputation album.
 Pet Shop Boys were also asked to write and produce an album for Liza Minnelli, in 1989.
 The album, Results, generated four singles, including the hit "Losing My Mind", a cover version of the Stephen Sondheim song from the 1971 Broadway musical "Follies".
 The duo's own demo of this appeared on their "Jealousy" single as a B-side.

 Tennant worked with Bernard Sumner and Johnny Marr on their first album as Electronic, whose first single, "Getting Away with It", co-written and co-produced by Tennant, was released on 4 December 1989.
 In 1991, Lowe also contributed to the Electronic project, contributing the chord sequence to "The Patience of a Saint" on their 1991 album.
 In 1992, Tennant sang lead vocals on the non-album single "Disappointed", which was featured on the soundtrack to the film Cool World.
 Pet Shop Boys set up the Spaghetti Records label in 1991.
 Their most successful release was the soundtrack to the 1992 film The Crying Game, which featured Boy George performing a cover of Dave Berry's 1964 song "The Crying Game".
 The song was produced by Pet Shop Boys and featured Tennant on backing vocals.
 Other artists on the label included Scottish singer Cicero, the Ignorants, and Masterboy.

-In 1992, they were the subjects of a South Bank Show documentary on ITV with contributions from Liza Minnelli, Eric Watson (photographer and video director), Simon Frith (music critic), David Alden and David Fielding.
+In 1992, they were the subjects of a South Bank Show documentary on ITV with contributions from Liza Minnelli and music critic Dorian Lynskey.